Embracing the challenge to make our business and our communities stronger and sustainable for years to come.

 Carbon Intensity Metric Scope 1 and 2 (Metric Tonnes CO2e/Million Liters of Product Produced)

 Approximately 17,000 solar panels at four our wineries came online in 2010 and 2011, making the initiative one of the largest solar footprints in the U.S. wine industry.
 The solar power generated is projected to cover most, if not all, of the wineries’ energy needs.
 The four systems have a combined solar power of 3.95 megawatt DC, which is equivalent to 4.5 million pounds of emitted carbon being removed from the atmosphere.
 This amount equates to 9 million miles not driven annually or 226 million miles not driven over the next 25 years.

-Our annual Internal Sustainability Award is open to all our facilities worldwide.
-The goals of the award are to increase visibility of our wide-ranging sustainability initiatives, increase employee participation in local sustainability programs, and encourage progress towards meeting our sustainability goals.
-Criteria for the award include: greenhouse gases reduction; water reduction; energy reduction; solid waste reduction; recycling/reuse programs; community/supplier involvement; and “Green Team” activities.
-Previous winners include Estancia (2014), Clos du Bois (2015), and Franciscan (2016).
+Our annual Internal Sustainability Award is open to all our facilities worldwide to honor extraordinary initiatives that demonstrate meaningful commitment to and business value from enhancing company environmental sustainability priorities.
+The goal of the award is to properly recognize and increase the visibility of the impressive and varied sustainability initiatives in place across our businesses, to encourage employee participation in local sustainability programs and encourage progress towards meeting our sustainability goals, all in support of our companywide commitment to Corporate Social Responsibility.
+Criteria for the award include greenhouse gases reduction; water reduction; energy reduction; solid waste reduction; recycling/reuse programs; community/supplier involvement; and “Green Team” activities.